-L:T:P(Hrs./week):0:0:2 SEE Marks : 50 Course Code: UI21BS011CH Credits :01 CIE Marks : 30 Duration of SEE: 3 Hours
+L:T:P(Hrs./week):0:0:2 SEE Marks : 50 Course Code: UII21BS011CH Credits :01 CIE Marks: 30 Duration of SEE: 3 Hours

-LEARNING OBJECTIVES: LEARNING OUTCOMES: The course will enable the At the end of the course, students students to: should be able to: Describe the quantitative analytical techniques Learn the skills to handle the instruments Apply the theoretical principles in experiments Examine the accuracy Determine the amount of metals in the given solutions.
-Analyse the hardness, alkalinity and chloride content of a given sample.
-Estimate the amount of a substance in a given solution by conductometry, potentiometry and pH metry.
-Use the principle of colorimetry in the estimation of Permanganate / Copper (II) in a given solution.
+LEARNING OBJECTIVES: LEARNING OUTCOMES: The course will enable the At the end of the course, students students to: should be able to: 1.
+Describe the quantitative 1.
+Determine the amount of metals in analytical techniques the given solutions.
+2. Learn the skills to handle the 2.
+Analyse the hardness, alkalinity and instruments chloride content of a given sample.
+3. Apply the theoretical principles 3.
+Estimate the amount of a substance in experiments in a given solution by conductometry, 4.
+Examine the accuracy potentiometry and pH metry.
+4. Use the principle of colorimetry in the estimation of Permanganate / Copper (II) in a given solution.